kontent-ai/sample-app-net/README.md

 ## Features

+### Model generation

+With the help of [Kontent.ai model generator](https://github.com/kontent-ai/model-generator-net) you can generate models from your project.
+This process will create classes that you can work with within your codebase.
+To run the generation, use the Powershell script [./DanscingGoat/Tools/GenerateModels.ps1](https://github.com/kontent-ai/sample-app-net/blob/master/DancingGoat/Tools/GenerateModels.ps1) or Bash script [./DanscingGoat/Tools/GenerateModels.sh](https://github.com/kontent-ai/sample-app-net/blob/master/DancingGoat/Tools/GenerateModels.sh).

+> Be aware that by default, the scripts downloads the models from the default Dancing Goat project.
+If you want to download models from your custom project, change the project id inside the script file.

 ### Edit mode & preview

 Content contributors sometimes need to fix errors or typos right when they see them on the website.
 The sample app allows users to navigate from a piece of content on the site straight to the corresponding content item or element in Kontent.ai.